 - Apply for a license.

-Prospective Mississippi CPA licensees must complete 150 semester hours of college education to qualify for a license.
-The academic program must include a concentration in accounting, which is typically considered to be 48 semester hours of upper division or graduate level accounting and business related courses, with a minimum of 24 of these hours focused on accounting.
-As a component of these hours, candidates must complete at least 3 semester hours in each of the following:
+To qualify for licensure, prospective Mississippi CPA licensees must complete 150 semester hours of college education that includes a bachelor’s degree or higher from a regionally accredited school with an accounting concentration deemed appropriate by the Board A minimum of 48 semester hours of upper-division or graduate-level accounting and business related courses must be included in the 150 hours, with a minimum of 24 of the 48 hours focused on accounting.
+As a component of these hours, candidates must complete at least three semester hours in each of the following:

 - Financial accounting